 Below are the latest updates from some Michigan colleges and universities regarding the upcoming fall semester.
 This list will be updated as new information is shared:

-Albion College will resume on-campus instruction during the upcoming fall semester.
+Albion College will return to on-campus instruction for the upcoming fall semester under a hybrid learning option.

 Visit Albion College’s website here for more information.